 2. Outstanding invoices: Express and Gold users will be able to use the Aged Payables/Receivables reports to do produce this.
 Cashbook users will have to do this manually — basically prepare a list of all invoices that you have received but not yet paid (creditors), and also a list of all the money you are owed (debtors).
 Remember that you will receive invoices for old financial year well into the new one, so you may not be able to produce a definitive list for several weeks.

-3. Trial Balance: Print the “Trial Balance” report from the first period of the old financial year to the last period of the new financial year.
-Remember it needs to be printed in landscape.
+3. Trial Balance: Print the “Trial Balance” report from the first period of the old financial year to the last period of the old financial year.
+Remember it needs to be printed in landscape unless you have very good eyesight.

 4. Profit and loss: Print the “Profit & Loss for Year to Date” report as at the last period of the old financial year.